How to Celebrate Halloween in Barcelona As an Expat

-But STILL, Halloween is my favorite.
+If you don’t already know, Halloween is my favorite!!
 That crisp chill in the air, the rustling of freshly fallen leaves at your feet and the smell of a crackling outdoor fire nearby.
-One of our first dates was carving pumpkins and…yes, going to a Halloween party (we went as Little Red Riding Hood and her furry counterpart).
+So when we moved to Barcelona to become expats and realized Halloween isn’t that big of a deal, I panicked!

 Was it the American Halloween we were so accustomed to?
 Course not!
 But it served its purpose, the kids were happy…..and next year would be different, I hoped!

 Fast Forward Three Years…

 Now that we’ve had a three whole years under our American belts, I’ve actually noticed Barcelona slowwwwwly embracing Halloween!

 The first signs were paper banners and white cob webs hanging from several bakeries.
 I gasped when I first spotted them!

 A nearby gourmet chocolate shop decked out their window display in orange and black ghosts.
 I got giddy with excitement and knew a cultural change was in the making!

 Then I learned about an amazing community of American expats that gathered together on Halloween around the Turo Parc area and did trick-or-treating with their kids at nearby stores.
 It started several years ago…

 What began as a handful of stores turned years later into thousands of children, and more than 50 participating retailers.
 Charitable organizations and even some of the international schools setup tables surrounding the park and get decked out for the big night.